SUSANA ARCE DUBOIS

 I have been fortunate to learn to create felt with some of the best teachers, such as Faith Roper or Liz Clay.
 I love the intensive courses taught by Liz Clay, well-known, award-winning Designer and Creator of Haute Couture in Felt, who has worked with many of the most iconic fashion labels, including Givenchy, Balenciaga, Stella McCartney and Christopher Kane.
-I continue to go to England once a year to keep on learning and exploring with her.
+I have been back to England a few times to keep on learning and exploring with her.

 Hand-made felt is a soft, light fabric that adapts to the body and that is ideal for creating fashion accessories, decoration items or textile art.
 As a designer, it allows me to give texture to my work.
 I can combine different colours, draw and create different patterns and designs, use various fabrics in the same piece, or even insert beads and crystals, shells, plant leaves, etc. to obtain three-dimensional structures.

-A trip to Japan opened my eyes to the infinite possibilities of textile arts and crafts and I decided that it was finally time to dedicate myself fully to textile design and creation.
-To be able to do this, I moved to a larger workshop where I can work better, see clients and teach classes to other people who want to learn silk painting and nuno felting.
+A trip to Japan opened my eyes fully to the infinite possibilities of textile art, and I decided that it was finally time to dedicate myself fully to textile design and creation.
+Bit by bit, I began to cross the sometimes difficult to define line from craft to textile art, to dedicate myself fully to the latter.

-All my pieces are completely handmade in my workshop in my native Madrid, in Spain.
-When you wear one of them, I want you to feel that you are wearing something unique and exclusive, that you own something ‘Beautiful’.
+All my pieces are completely handmade in my workshop in my native Madrid, and are unique and exclusive.

-From 2009 I have been a member of the Asociación de Creadores Textiles de Madrid (ACTM Association of Textile Creators of Madrid), of which I am also Vice-President since 2015.
-This allows me to be much more ‘immersed’ in the textile sector.
-During these past few years, I have taught workshops, participated in fairs and pop-ups, given interviews and presented textile art pieces in exhibitions, in venues as diverse as:
+During these years, I have taught workshops, participated in fairs and pop-ups, given interviews and presented textile art pieces in exhibitions, in venues as diverse as:

-Museo del Traje de Madrid, Días Europeos de la Artesanía (National Costume Museum, European Crafts Days) – Demonstration Workshops
+Museo del Traje de Madrid, Días Europeos de la Artesanía (Costume Museum, European Crafts Days) – Demonstration Workshops